 • Fill a dry bag with snacks and water and strap it to the front of your board.

 • Don't want to leave a car at your launch and takeout points?
-On summer weekends, William O'Brien State Park offers a shuttle service that drops off paddlers upriver.
+On summer weekends, Taylor’s Falls Canoe and Kayak Rental offers a shuttle service that drops off paddlers upriver.
 The park also rents paddleboards.

 What to Do Once You're There

 • Take a break at one of the many sandbars along the way.